Ural Turbine Works: USSR

 Originally, the turbine capacity was 16 MW, and since 1943 the plant began manufacturing TV-6 marine turbines with a capacity of 22 MW.
-Workers of the Ural Turbine Works were involved in the reconstruction of Black Sea Fleet vessels that took part in the defense of Odessa and Sevastopol.

 After the war, an engineering department was established at UTW, and the plant started independently designing turbines with a capacity of 25, 50, and 100 MW.

 To meet the demands of the developing gas industry, the plant launched production of gas turbines in the late 1950s.
 An engineering school was opened at the plant.
 The first serial gas turbine – GT-6-750 – was produced in 1965.

 In the 1960s, the plant was the first in the world to build a T-100 heat turbine with a capacity of 100,000 kW.

 In 1966, the plant and its workers were awarded the Lenin Prize for the design, serial production, and introduction of the T-100 turbine to the state economy.
 The Ural Turbine Works has produced 245 turbines of various modifications of the T-100 family, commissioned over time at 106 Heat and Power Stations and State Regional Power Stations in 13 countries worldwide.

 In the 1970s, UTW designed a series of gas utilization compressorless turbines for the iron and steel industry.
-UTW began supplying the units both to domestic and international metallurgical companies.
 For the first time in the USSR, gas turbines were awarded the state quality mark.

 In 1973, the plant launched industrial production of 250 MW steam cogeneration turbines, the most powerful in the plant’s history.
 Between 1972 and 1992, the Ural Turbine Works has produced 32 of these units for power plants in Moscow, St. Petersburg, Minsk, Kiev, and Kharkov.
 Nineteen turbines of this kind have been installed in Moscow alone.